Feb 20, 2018

 VITALY BESPALOV: [speaking Russian]

-[NEWS CLIP: In 2014, the company established a translator project focused in the United States.
-In July of 2016 more than eighty employees were assigned to the translator project.]
+[ARCHIVE CLIP: In 2014, the company established a translator project focused on the United States.
+In July of 2016 more than 80 employees were assigned to the translator project.]

 [NEWS CLIP: According to the indictment, the Americans did not know that they were communicating with Russians.]